Garu, Kalat

-Garu (گرو) (Note: Also romanized as Garrū, Garū, and Gerow; also known as Gīrū) is a village in Kabud Gonbad Rural District of the Central District of Kalat County, Razavi Khorasan province, Iran.
+Garu (گرو) (Note: Also romanized as Garrū, Garū, and Gerow; also known as Gīrū) is a village in Kabud Gonbad Rural District of the Central District in Kalat County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,083 in 440 households.
 The following census in 2011 counted 1,947 people in 484 households.
-The 2016 census measured the population of the village as 1,724 people in 509 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,724 people in 509 households, the most populous in its rural district.